joshualondono/terminal_resume_proposal/README.md

 # Password Protected Directory Summary

-View contact info of members of a directory with password protection.
+View phone number of members of a directory with password protection on terminal

 # Getting Started